 We expect to rely on orphan drug exclusivity for sparsentan and potential future product candidates that we may develop.
 Orphan drug status currently confers seven years of marketing exclusivity in the United States under the FDC Act, and up to ten years of marketing exclusivity in Europe for a particular product in a specified indication or, in the case of orphan drugs for which a pediatric investigation plan has been completed, 12 years.
-The FDA and EMA have granted orphan designation for Chenodal and sparsentan for the treatment of CTX and FSGS, respectively.
-While we have been granted these orphan designations, we will not be able to rely on manufacturing or selling these molecules for the same indication beyond these time frames.
+The FDA and EMA have granted orphan designation for Chenodal, sparsentan, and pegtibatinase (TVT-058) for the treatment of CTX, FSGS, IgAN and homocystinuria, respectively.
+While we have been granted these orphan designations, we will not be able to rely on these designations to exclude other companies from manufacturing or selling these molecules for the same indication beyond these time frames.
 Furthermore, any marketing exclusivity in Europe can be reduced from ten years to six years if the initial designation criteria have significantly changed since the market authorization of the orphan product.